Random-Scientist/oxidegl/README.md

  * `oxidegl`: main Rust crate.
 Contains the implementations of all GL commands and the Context struct.
 Compiles to a Rust library.
  * `oxidegl_c`: Depends on the main `oxidegl` crate and provides C ABI shims for all of the GL commands, as well as implementing a basic C interface for context creation.
 Compiles to a C dylib.
  * `oxidegl_shim`: Depends on `oxidegl_c` and `oxidegl`, uses shenanigans to replace the system NSGL/CGL implementation with oxidegl from a static constructor.
 Compiles to a C dylib.
- * `xtask`: Contains various utilities for working with oxidegl and its GLFW fork, as well as code generation scripts for various parts of the GL
+ * `xtask`: Contains various utilities for working with oxidegl and its GLFW fork, as well as code generation scripts for various parts of the GL.
- * `oxidegl-glfw`: fork of glfw which adds support for oxidegl via `oxidegl_c`
+ * `oxidegl-glfw`: fork of glfw which adds support for oxidegl via `oxidegl_c`.

 ## Building/XTasks
 To get a full list of OxideGL `xtask` subcommands, run `cargo xtask --help` anywhere in this repository.